 Watch the video, or scroll down for step-by-step written instructions:

-Step 1: Install and activate the file manager plugin
+Step 1: Install and activate the WordPress file manager plugin

 Before we begin, you’ll need to purchase the Document Library Pro plugin if you haven’t done so already.

-- Click the 'Activate Plugin' button on the following screen to activate the plugin.
+- Click the 'Activate Plugin' button on the following screen to activate the WP file manager plugin.

 - Finally, navigate to Documents → Settings and enter your license key.
 Click on the 'Save Changes' button at the bottom of the page to proceed.

-Now that we’ve installed and activated the plugin, we need to add our documents and files to WordPress.
+Note that there are three ways to install WordPress plugins: through the WordPress dashboard, the official WordPress Plugins directory, or manually.
+Now that we’ve installed and activated the WP file manager plugin, we need to add our documents and files to WordPress.